Creating Clear and Effective Wiring Harness & Cable Assembly Diagrams

 Key Components of a Wiring Diagram

-Drawing would be ideal while designing the wire harness or the cable assembly, along with all the associated finesses that ease this assembly.
+Drawing would be ideal when designing the wire harness or cable assembly, along with all the associated details that ease this assembly.
 Key components of a good drawing include:

 • Dimensions and Layout: The diagram should indicate the overall size, lengths, and layout of the harness/cable, as well as the positions where connectors and wires must be placed.

-• Connector Pinouts: Each connector’s pinout must be clearly labeled so that connections can only be made in the correct order at the time of installation.
+• Connector Pinouts: Each connector’s pinout must be clearly labeled so that connections can only be made in the correct order during installation.

 • Material Specifications: List all materials with insulation, cables, and connectors, including any particular requirements for materials to guarantee the proper parts are used.

-All these components are to be included so that a drawing that is easy to follow and less prone to error during production is obtained.
+All these components must be included to ensure a drawing that is easy to follow and less prone to error during production is obtained.

 Creating a Wiring Plan